jlaitue/jlaitue.github.io/_pages/projects.md

 * **Website for restaurants of Paris by arrondissement** *Personal project* (Ongoing)
   * Simple website for filtering restaurants in Paris by arrondissement, neighbourhood, type of food and price.
 Despite this information being available by Google it is hard to find a website that filters all restaurants by these categories.
+-->
 * **Block chain token for academic recommendation letters** *Personal project* (Ongoing)
   * Applications to graduate programs require a lot of work and time to prepare.
 One of the most time consuming and hard tasks is contacting professors that agree to give you recommendation letters.
-With this in mind, blockchain tokens can be used to validate an academic's support to a candidate without the need of constantly updating the recommender's information. -->
+With this in mind, blockchain tokens can be used to validate an academic's support to a candidate without the need of constantly updating the recommender's information and signature.

 * **Photovoltaic data driven analysis: data cleaning, computer vision and losses estimation** (2021)
   - *TotalEnergies Paris, France*